 In order for any divorce to be recognized as legitimate, action by the court is required.
 With that being said, a divorce does not need to go to trial.
 Actually, most divorces conclude with a settlement agreement between the parties that is approved by the court.
 Settlement can happen at any time before the divorce ruling, yet it turns out to be more probable after the discovery stage.
 After discovery, each party gets a clear understanding of all salaries, debts, and assets.
-This permits the lawyers to each work with both parties to achieve pleasing terms for both sides.
+This permits the lawyers to each work with both parties to achieve acceptable terms for both sides.
 Settlements can resolve one or each of the three noteworthy segments of a divorce—property division, support obligations, and child custody.

 Property acquired during the marriage is considered marital property and must be divided as part of the divorce action.
 This might include the spouses’ home, vehicles, and retirement accounts.
 Much like marital property, debts accrued during the marriage must also be divided fairly amongst the spouses.
 The most common form of marital debt is a mortgage on the spouses’ home.
 The court will decide how to divide the assets and debts in a way that results in a fair division.